mikko-apo/ki-router.js/README.md

 router.paramVerifier is a function that can be used to sanitize all the parameters.
 This is useful if any of the parameters is used to render HTML.
 Attacker may otherwise encode HTML in the url that is rendered to the page.

+### Transparent routing

-router.initRouting() sets up the routing on the browser:
+router.transparentRouting() sets up the routing on the browser:

 * it registers a click handler for A tags that handles all clicks to known links
 * it registers a listener to handle url back & forward buttons: by using onpopstate or onhashchange